 Hardeners For Wood Fillers

 Hardeners are available for adding to wood fillers.
 These hardener products create a chemical reaction with the wood filler, and this catalyst both hardens and strengthens the filler.
-Hardeners also speed up the drying process and allows you to work with the filler sooner – sanding, staining, painting, etc.
+Hardeners also speed up the drying process and allow you to work with the filler sooner – sanding, staining, painting, etc.

 You can purchase hardeners for wood fillers in a tube or in a can.
 Minwax Wood Hardener comes in liquid form, and a little dab will do you – a small amount mixed with your wood filler of choice.
 Be sure to mix only what you will actually need, and work quickly.
 The hardener will help the wood filler dry in about 5 minutes.

-In fact, it dries so hard that you can use a razor blade to cut off and shape a small piece of the hardening wood filler as it is setting to fit the particular hole you are repairing or filling.
+In fact, it dries so hard that you can use a razor blade to cut off and shape a small piece of the hardening wood filler as it is set to fit the particular hole you are repairing or filling.